Narashiman-K/MixPanelwithNutrientViewer/README.md

   Check your Mixpanel token in `.env` and browser console for debug logs.
 - **PDF not displaying?**
   Confirm the PDF file is valid and CORS is not blocking access.
+- **Events not logging in MixPanel?**
+  Check if the network to MixPanel is not getting blocked to the api.mixpanel.com
 ---

 ## License